The BIG IDEA:

-We think we’re on our own to face the huge challenges in our lives, so we turn to other sources of help that don’t really help us.
+We think we are on our own to face the huge challenges in our lives, so we turn to other sources of help that do not really help us.

-Look to the Lord for his help in whatever we’re facing since he’s big enough to handle anything and close and caring enough to make a difference in our lives.
+Look to the Lord for his help in whatever we are facing since he is big enough to handle anything and close and caring enough to make a difference in our lives.

-- What I want the group to know and understand: God is more vast than anything we can imagine, but he also knows us individually and loves us enough to care for all our needs and challenges.
+- KNOW: God is more vast than anything we can imagine, but he also knows us individually and loves us enough to care for all our needs and challenges.

-- What I want the group to experience: Peace, security, and confidence as children of a God who is both big and close.
+- EXPERIENCE: Peace, security, and confidence as children of a God who is both big and close.

-- How I want the group to respond: By trusting in both God’s might and his intimate care for the big and little challenges we face in life.
+- DO: Trust in both God’s might and his intimate care for the big and little challenges we face in life.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!